PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/100-hidden/1-checkout-subscription/README.md

 }
 ```

-Please ask us to know the value to provide as `product.id` and `offerSelection.offerPricingId`.
+If you do not know what value to provide for the `product.id` and the`offerSelection.offerPricingId`, don't hesitate to ask us.

 ### React to the event hook